KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/design.md

 ## Responsiveness and Mobile Optimization

 * The website will be responsive (layout adapts to browser size)
-* The website layout will have a logical flow
+* The website layout and elements will be optimized for mobile
 * In the event of a tradeoff, priority will be given to newer devices and popular devices
 * Every effort will be made to meet accessibility standards